Raidriar796/Resonite-On-Steam-Deck/README.md

     - `sudo pacman-key --init`
     - `sudo pacman-key --populate`
     - `sudo pacman -Syu`
-    - `sudo pacman -S mono`
+    - `sudo pacman -S dotnet-runtime-bin`
-- *If installing Mono after a SteamOS update without rwfus, run the following command instead of the last command*
+- *If installing dotnet runtime after a SteamOS update without rwfus, you may need to run the following command instead of the last command for it to work*
-    - `sudo pacman -S --overwrite \* mono`
+    - `sudo pacman -S --overwrite \* dotnet-runtime-bin`
-- To make sure mono is installed, run `mono --version`.
-As of writing it should be version 6.12.0.
+- To make sure dotnet is installed, run `dotnet --version`.

 2. Install the Headless client
 - Open your steam library and go to Resonite